 Protecting the Children

-Parents who don’t agree on child custody arrangements must go to court.
+Parents who don’t agree on child custody arrangements must go to court to settle the matter.
 The judge won’t automatically grant custody to the victim of domestic violence.
-In other words, the decision will be made in the best interest of the child.
+The decision must be made based on the best interests of the child.

 Role of the DYP

 The Director of Youth Protection (DYP) doesn’t automatically become involved in domestic violence cases.
-Even in cases where the DYP does intervene, the victim won’t necessarily gain custody of their children.
+Even in cases where the DYP does intervene, a parent won’t necessarily lose custody of their children.

 Role of the Employer

 Employers must take measures to protect their employees from the risk of domestic violence in the workplace.
 Colleagues can also provide their support to victims.